 Students apply to the Athletic Training program in the Spring semester of Year 3.
 Students must complete the requirements stipulated below by the final day of the Spring semester classes prior to the start of the professional phase.

 - Students must earn a letter grade of C or better in all courses required by the major.

 - Students must possess a cumulative grade point average (GPA) of 2.75 at the end of the pre-professional course work, and earn a letter grade of C or better in the following: CMP101, CMP315, MTH104, PSY103.

 - All students must possess a minimum 2.75 GPA and earn a letter grade of C or better in the following science related courses (lectures and labs): ATH300/L, BIO 109/L-110/L, BIO117, BIO330/L, BIO340/L, CHE101/L (or CHE110/L-111/L), HCS200, HCS301/L,HCS317/L, HCS332/L, HCS340/L, HCS350/L.

 - Grades earned in courses transferred into Daemen will be included in the overall and science GPAs.

 - A student who earns a grade below C in any science course taken at Daemen College must repeat that course at Daemen College.

 - Students may repeat any required science course only once and may repeat no more than 3 required science courses.
 A maximum of 3 course repeats are allowed regardless of whether the course was repeated to elevate the grade above a C or simply to elevate the grade in order to elevate the GPA.

 - All students must have satisfactorily completed the liberal arts core requirements including all pre-professional coursework prior to entrance into the professional program.

-- Students must submit a professional phase application.
+- Students must submit an Athletic Training Program application.